dd-dreams/UGScraper/README.md

   -a ARTIST, --artist ARTIST
                         Provide artist
-  -o, --open            Open HTML file in browser after scraped
+  -o, --open            Open HTML file in browser after scraped --geckodriver GECKODRIVER
+                        Specify geckodriver

 ```

 `-s/--shell` is specifying if you want to use the shell provided with the program,

 or just pass args.

-`-S/--song` is for specifiying which song you want to search for (only when shell=False).
+`-S/--song` is for specifying which song you want to search for (only when shell=False).

 `-a/--artist` same as `-S` only for artist.

 `-o/--open` is for opening the HTML file after being scraped and output.

+`--geckodriver` is for specifying location of the geckodriver if have not been found

 ### Shell = TRUE